AnastasiiaMamaeva/Sequence_parser/README.md

 Have a good time using the app and analyzing sequences!

 --
-this project is building as a part of the course: https://github.com/szabgab/wis-python-course-2024-11
+this project has been created as a part of the course: https://github.com/szabgab/wis-python-course-2024-11